 Therefore, it is reasonable to make your resources available only to known IP addresses (so-called IP whitelisting - see the box above) as part of security controls.

-Without a static IP provided by the VPN service, your users connect with one of ISP’s shared IP addresses that don’t belong into your trusted IP range and don’t uniquely identify them as one of your internal employees.
+Without a VPN with static IP, your users connect with one of ISP’s shared IP addresses that don’t belong into your trusted IP range and don’t uniquely identify them as one of your internal employees.